 Essential Luminosity Masks Tutorial for Beginners

 Since you’re reading this luminosity masks tutorial, you’ve probably already stumbled across the term ‘luminosity masks‘ and are wondering what on Earth these elusive things are.
 And more importantly, how you can use them in your digital workflow to come out with more beautiful photography.
+Follow along to this Luminosity Masks Tutorial for Beginners and you figure them out in no time at all.

 The good news is, you’ve arrived at the right place.
 I’ve been teaching luminosity masks to eager photographers around the globe for years.
 And this tutorial will not only show you exactly how they work and how to create them, it will also guide you through their uses.